 You do not need to buy hosting, then find a theme and make every step manually.
 Just sign up for Shopify, and the set of tools will be ready in seconds.

 Although Shopify offers a unique solution, it is completely different from WooCommerce which is based on WordPress.
-WooCommerce is a WordPress extension that allows creating an online store.
-You must buy a domain name, get hosting and theme.
+WooCommerce is a WordPress extension that allows for creating an online store.
+You must buy a domain name, get VPS hosting and theme.
 In addition, if you are new to the e-commerce world, you must add tax and other boring settings.

 For a WooCommerce website, you must first set up your website.
 Once you are done building the site, you need to add a WooCommerce plugin, and you will be ready to launch.